 Paragraph 2.9., amend to read:

 “2.9.
-"Door closure warning system" is a system that will activate a visual signal located where it can be clearly seen by the driver or will transmit a logical signal to the ADSF-2 (if applicable), when a door latch system is not in its fully latched position and while the vehicle ignition is activated.”
+"Door closure warning system" is a system that will activate a visual signal located where it can be clearly seen by the driver or will transmit a logical signal to the ADS (as applicable), when a door latch system is not in its fully latched position and while the vehicle ignition is activated.”

 Paragraph 2.24., amend to read:

 “2.24.
-"Side front door" is a door that, in a side view, has 50 per cent or more of its opening area forward of the rearmost point on the driver's seat back, when the seat back is adjusted to its most vertical and rearward position, providing direct access for passengers to enter or depart the vehicle; in case of vehicles with an ADSF-2, the front-most seat back is considered instead of the driver's seat back.”
+"Side front door" is a door that, in a side view, has 50 per cent or more of its opening area forward of the rearmost point on the driver's seat back, when the seat back is adjusted to its most vertical and rearward position, providing direct access for passengers to enter or depart the vehicle; in case of vehicles of category X, the front-most seat back is considered instead of the driver's seat back.”

 Paragraph 2.25., amend to read:

 “2.25.
-"Side rear door" is a door that, in a side view, has 50 per cent or more of its opening area to the rear of the rearmost point on the driver's seat back, when the driver's seat is adjusted to its most vertical and rearward position, providing direct access for passengers to enter or depart the vehicle; in case of vehicles equipped with an ADSF-2, the front-most seat back is considered instead of the driver's seat back.”
+"Side rear door" is a door that, in a side view, has 50 per cent or more of its opening area to the rear of the rearmost point on the driver's seat back, when the driver's seat is adjusted to its most vertical and rearward position, providing direct access for passengers to enter or depart the vehicle; in case of vehicles of category X, the front-most seat back is considered instead of the driver's seat back.”

 Insert new paragraphs 2.28. to 2.29., to read: